-Students are admitted to Aquinas College in one of the following statuses:
+Students are admitted to Aquinas College in one of the following statuses.

-- Good Standing: All admission requirements have been met. - Admitted with Conditions: Students may be conditionally accepted to the College.
-The condition(s) of admission will be decided by the Admissions Committee and communicated to the applicant by the Director of Admissions. - Academic Probation: Students who have not met admissions requirements but have been admitted after review and approval by the Admissions Committee and the Vice President for Academics are placed on academic probation.
-At the recommendation of the Admissions Committee, academic restrictions are placed upon these students (e.g., credit hour restrictions, minimum GPA by end of term, successful completion of developmental courses, etc.).
-These students are also required to take IDS 106, College Learning in the Dominican Tradition.
-Student records are reviewed at the end of each term and students making satisfactory progress will have their status changed from academic probation to good standing by the Registrar. - Provisional: Students from whom all required documentation (e.g. all official transcripts) has not been received may be admitted provisionally.
+Good Standing: All admission requirements have been met.

+Provisional: Students from whom all required documentation (e.g. all official transcripts) has not been received may be admitted provisionally.
 When all documentation is received, the provisional status will be changed to good standing by the Office of Admissions.
 Provisionally admitted students will not be awarded financial aid of any kind, nor will they be allowed to take final examinations, receive transcripts or re-enroll for subsequent semesters until all paperwork is received.
 If all necessary paperwork is not received by the Office of Admissions within three weeks from the start of courses, provisional students will be administratively removed from the enrollment of courses.
 Students removed from the enrollment of courses will be eliminated from course rosters and will be ineligible to receive any refund of monies paid during the registration process.